FHA Well Water Testing in North Carolina

 A new water sample is collected

-A new chain-of-custody is documented
+A new chain of custody is documented

 A new certified laboratory report is issued